FUNDAMENTALS OF ELECTRICAL ENGINEERING + INTRODUCTION TO ELECTRONICS (UNIT 1)

 Assessment methods and criteria

-It is considered important that student be able to solve simple quantitative exercises by hand calculation.
+It is considered important the capability to solve simple quantitative exercises by hand calculation.